grasshoff/philhistcomp/docs/terminological_continuity/technical_issues_documentation.md

    1. for now two versions (i.e. notebooks), one in which automated renaming of output files (images) works, one in which output is directly saved to designated folder.
 Desired result: both correct naming and saved in designated folder
    2. pre-editing: cut irrelevant material (i.e. entire pages: (i) for pdfs: cut intro, toc, index etc.; (ii) for doc (De Anima): in add. to (i), also cut footnotes, page numbers etc.), for now by using pdf24 (external, manual).
 Easier with Python?
 I guess there is no way of 'automising' this preliminary step (as different books come with different kinds/amounts of additional material)?
-     - good idea to try out PyPDF2-package?
+     - now switched to PyPDF2-package to keep everything in python.
+Good idea?

 2. **OCR: Tesseract**